TianzeTang0504/UKAN-EP/README.md

 ![](https://github.com/TianzeTang0504/brats24/blob/main/pngs/datanii.png)

-All images are organized into separate folders like thie:
+All images are organized into separate folders like this:

 .